Spring & summer events

 Please contact Sr. Dina Bato, S.P. at dinasp@nrvc.net

-Please note this three-day workshop begins on July 21 at 9:00 a.m. and ends on July 23 at 4:00 p.m.
+Please note this two-day workshop begins on July 16 at 9:00 a.m. and ends on July 17 at 4:00 p.m.
 Central time.
-Overnight accommodations are included with arrivals after 3 pm on July 20 and departures before 9 am on July 24.
+Overnight accommodations are included, with arrivals after 3 pm on July 15 and departures before 9 am on July 18.
+If you are staying for the Behavioral Assessment 1 workshop, you will not have to check out, your room and meals are included between workshops.

 Become an NRVC member here to save on workshop fees.

-Cancellations for workshops must be received in writing to dinasp@nrvc.net before June 30 to receive a full refund less a $100 processing fee.
+Cancellations for workshops must be received in writing to dinasp@nrvc.net before June 30 to receive a full refund minus a $100 processing fee.
 After June 30, all fees are non-refundable.

-To assist NRVC members with their professional development, the Misericordia Scholarship Fund is available.
+The Misericordia Scholarship Fund is available to assist NRVC members with their professional development.
 Scholarship funds can be applied to NRVC workshops; however, they do not cover the cost of transportation, accommodations, meals, or personal expenses.
 If you need financial assistance to attend an NRVC workshop, please apply here.

 Please read our NRVC terms and conditions for all events and programs.